 The exhibition is paired with the substantial book History in Images – Image in History.
 National and Transnational Past in Estonian Art.
 The book summarises the authors’ over five-year-long research on history in images, offering for the first time a comprehensive overview of Estonian historical images, from the early modern period to the present day.

-Linda Kaljundi and Tiina-Mall Kreem
+Exhibition curators: Linda Kaljundi and Tiina-Mall Kreem

-Exhibition designer: Liina Siib
+Exhibition design: Liina Siib

 The exhibition is part of the programme to celebrate the centennial of the Republic of Estonia.